Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Introduction

-Despite their differences in formulation, both DRM and PINNs share the common goal of approximating PDE solutions using neural networks.
-In practice, the performance of these methods depends critically on several theoretical aspects, including the representational capacity of the chosen neural network architecture, the design and convergence of the training algorithm, and the generalization ability of the resulting model to unseen inputs~\cite{SDK20,LuLuWang21, LuLu22, DTM24}.
-These considerations naturally give rise to three fundamental theoretical questions in deep learning-based methods: \begin{itemize} \item (Approximation) What is the minimal architectural complexity (e.g., depth, width) of a neural network required to approximate a target function with a prescribed accuracy? \item (Optimization) Given such a network architecture, how can we design training algorithms with provable convergence guarantees to an optimal or near-optimal solution? \item (Generalization) Under what conditions does the trained network exhibit strong generalization performance, ensuring low error on unseen data? \end{itemize}
+Despite differences in formulation, both DRM and PINNs share the goal of learning PDE solutions with neural networks.
+Their practical performance hinges on several theoretical factors: the representational capacity of the network architecture, the design and convergence of the training algorithm, and the generalization ability of the trained model to unseen inputs~\cite{SDK20,LuLuWang21,LuLu22,DTM24,JSC26}.
+These considerations motivate three fundamental theoretical questions for deep-learning–based PDE methods: \begin{itemize} \item \emph{Approximation}: What is the minimal architectural complexity (e.g., depth, width) required to approximate a target function to a prescribed accuracy? \item \emph{Optimization}: For a given architecture, how can we design training algorithms with provable convergence to an optimal or near-optimal solution? \item \emph{Generalization}: Under what conditions does the trained network generalize effectively, achieving low error on unseen data? \end{itemize}

 In this work, we focus on the first question.
 A prominent framework for addressing this problem is based on \emph{Barron functions}.
-In his seminal work~\cite{Barron93}, Barron proved that any real-valued function on \( \mathbb{R}^d \) satisfying
+In the seminal work~\cite{Barron93}, Barron showed that a real-valued function \(f\colon\mathbb{R}^d\to\mathbb{R}\) can be approximated in the \(L^2\)-norm by a two-layer neural network, provided that its Fourier transform \(\widehat{f}\) satisfies